 In search of the electron orbital

-We often think of atomic electrons as little spheres that circle around the nucleus of the atom like tiny planets around a sun.
+We often think of atomic as little spheres that circle around the nucleus of the atom like tiny planets around a sun.
 This image is barely reflected in reality, however.
 The laws of quantum physics state that the position of an electron cannot be clearly defined at any given point in time.
 The electron is effectively smeared across an area close to the nucleus.
 The area that could contain the electron is called the orbital.
-Although it has been possible to calculate the shape of these orbitals for a long time, efforts to image them with electron microscopes have been unsuccessful to date.
+Although it has been possible to calculate the shape of these orbitals for a long time, efforts to image them with have been unsuccessful to date.

 "We have calculated how we might have a chance of visualising orbitals with an electron microscope", says Stefan Löffler from the University Service Centre for Transmission Electron Microscopy (USTEM) at TU Wien.
 "Graphene, which is made of just one single layer of carbon atoms, is an excellent candidate for this task.
 The electron ray is able to pass easily through the graphene with hardly any elastic scattering.
 An image of the graphene structure can be created with these electrons."

-Researchers have been aware of the principle of "energy-filtered transmission electron microscopy" (EFTEM) for some time.
+Researchers have been aware of the principle of "energy-filtered " (EFTEM) for some time.
 EFTEM can be used to create quite specific visualisations of certain kinds of atoms whilst blocking out the others.
 For this reason, it is often used today to analyse the chemical composition of microscopic samples.
 "The electrons shot through the sample can excite the sample's atoms", explains Stefan Löffler.
 "This costs energy, so when the electrons emerging emerge from the sample, they are slower than when they entered it.
 This velocity and energy change is characteristic for certain excitations of electron orbitals within the sample."

 After the electrons have passed through the sample, a magnetic field sorts the electrons by energy.
 "A filter is used to block out electrons that aren't of interest: the recorded image contains only those electrons that carry the desired information."